decentraland/social-client/rust/README.md

 There are two available flows:

-- `flow1`: User A sends a friendship request and then cancels it.
+- `flow1`: User A sends a friendship request to B, and then A cancels it.
-- `flow2`: User A sends a friendship request, User B accepts the friendship, and then User A deletes it.
+- `flow2`: User A sends a friendship request to B, User B accepts the friendship, and then User A deletes it.
-- `flow3`: User A sends a friendship request and then User B rejects it.
+- `flow3`: User A sends a friendship request to B, and then User B rejects it.
-- `flow4`: User A sends a friendship request, User B accepts the friendship, and then User B deletes it.
+- `flow4`: User A sends a friendship request to B, and User B accepts the friendship.
+Then User B deletes it.

 You can specify the flow to execute as a command-line argument.
 Here's how to run the client with each flow: